zhanghx0905/serverless-webapp/README.md

 # Serverless Todo List

 Derived from [aws-samples/serverless-tasks-webapp: Getting Started with Serverless Workshop — Tasks web application (github.com)](https://github.com/aws-samples/serverless-tasks-webapp).
-This project implements a simple to-do list web application that enables the addition and deletion of tasks, image upload functionality, and the generation of labels for images.
+This project implements a simple to-do list web application that enables user login, task addition and deletion, image uploading, and image recognition.

 I replaced services originally provided by AWS with their open-source equivalents.
-As such, **AWS Lambda has been replaced by OpenFaaS, S3 has been substituted by MinIO, Rekognition has been supplanted by TensorFlow, and DynamoDB has been replaced with MySQL**.
-This approach not only preserves the core functionalities but also leverages the flexibility and control offered by open-source alternatives.
+As such, **AWS Lambda has been replaced by OpenFaaS, S3 by MinIO, Rekognition by TensorFlow, and DynamoDB by MySQL**.
+We not only preserve the core functionalities but also leverage the flexibility and control offered by open-source alternatives.

 ## Architecture